 Total Frac Water Management – Design, Construction & Delivery

 How important are shale oil deposits in America?
 By 2015, the United States will surpass Saudi Arabia and Russia as the top oil producer in the world.
-As domestic production increases and dependence on foreign oil decreases, benefits will be derived for service companies to provide the service required to assist Oil and Gas companies to achieve their production outputs.
+As domestic production increases and dependence on foreign oil decreases, benefits will be derived for service companies to provide the frac water and other oilfield services required to assist Oil and Gas companies to achieve their production outputs.

 What AquaTex provides